 This past week, the California Department of Insurance announced its approval for a 9.5 % reduction for rates on workers’ compensation premium for the state fund.
 This is good news for business owners within the state of California.
-It could also have ramifications throughout the workers compensation market across the country.
+It could also have ramifications throughout the California Workers Compensation Market across the country.
 Three things in-particular could impact the workers compensation market.
 Those three things are: Carriers on the open market will have to change their rates in the state to remain competitive against the state fund.
 Business owners who have less than favorable loss runs will be even more encouraged to control the frequency and severity of claims in order to take advantage of even lower premium on workers comp premium.
 Other states will be waiting to see if the rate reduction encourages businesses to continue to have a focus on safety and the rate of claims continues to lower.
 If this occurs than you can expect other states to follow-suit.

 Carriers on the open market will have to change their rates